Ishigh1/Archipelago/worlds/into_the_breach/docs/setup_en.md

   - Place the unzipped mod that can be found in the releases of [ITB randomizer for AP](https://github.com/Ishigh1/ITB-randomizer-for-AP) in the mods folder on Into the Breach

 ## Setup
-- You will need a new profile for that, think of a name for it and check if there is no profile folder of that name in your ITB data folder.
+- You will need a new profile for that, think of a name for it and check if there is no profile folder of that name in your ITB data folder (in Documents/My Games/into the breach).
 If there is one, delete it
 - Launch the game
 - Enable the randomizer mod, Mod Loader Extensions > modApiExt and Mod Loader Extensions > memedit
 - Create your new profile